document.getElementById('et-main-area').insertAdjacentHTML('beforebegin', '

 While we can give you the basics in a blog like this, it’s always a good idea to check in with a podiatrist like Dr. Bredeweg before beginning any new running program—especially if you’re a beginner.

-At your check-up appointment, we’ll be able to give you more specific advice about preventative measures, what shoes to buy, best practices for stretching and warm up, etc. We can even prescribe a pair of custom orthotics ideal for running (or recommend a particular set of prefabricated insoles) if you need them.
+At your check-up appointment, we’ll be able to give you more specific advice about preventative measures, what shoes to buy, best practices for stretching and warm-up, etc. We can even prescribe a pair of custom orthotics ideal for running if you need them.

 © Kalamazoo Podiatry.
 All Rights Reserved. | Privacy Policy